 One recent unpublished decision in California explained the tension between these rules as follows:

 The bar is higher when the property owner and would-be adverse possessor are cotenants on the property.
 (Preciado v.
 Wilde (2006) 139 Cal.App.4th 321, 322, 325 (Preciado); Hacienda Ranch Homes, Inc. v.
 Superior Court (2011) 198 Cal.App.4th 1122, 1128 (Hacienda Ranch Homes ).)
 Because cotenants enjoy “equal possessory rights in land,” including the right to occupy the property exclusively (Preciado, at pp. 322, 325), there is nothing remarkable—and, more to the point, nothing adverse —about one cotenant occupying a jointly owned property.
 Thus, to put a cotenant on notice that the would-be adverse possessor’s occupation is hostile, the would-be adverse possessor must first “oust” her cotenant.
 (Id. at p.
 325 ; Hacienda Ranch Homes, at p.
 1128.)
 Hightower v.
 Flowers (Cal.
 Ct.
 App.
 May 22, 2015) No. B253697, 2015 WL 2447213, at *3

-More information is found in our article on the concept of ouster under California law.
-Sometimes, these claims include requests for the rental value of the property.
+Sometimes, adverse possession claims include requests for the rental value of the property.
 The bottom line is that co-owners facing a claim of adverse possession by ouster should contact a skilled partition lawyer to understand their rights.
+More information on the concept of ouster is found in our article on the concept of ouster under California law.

 Possession Requirements to Initiate or Maintain a Partition Action